sc-voice/sc-voice_net/content/study/search.md

 <p><img src="img/result.png" class="ebt-image" alt="screenshot of search result" style="width: 600px; padding: 0.4em; border-radius: 0.2em; background: #cccccc;"></p>

-Under the title of the Sutta you can see some blurb in most cases, and underneath that, you see the first segment in the text that contains the search phrase.
-Click the title to go tho the start of the Sutta, or the search phrase segment to go directly there.
+Under the title of the sutta you can see some blurb in most cases, and underneath that, you see the first segment in the text that contains the search phrase.
+Click the title to go tho the start of the sutta, or the search phrase segment to go directly there.

 ### 2. Typing into the search field